Towards Backwards-Compatible Data with Confounded Domain Adaptation: Introduction

-To address this challenge we describe a unique problem setting in domain adaptation: \textit{confounded shift}.
+To begin to address this challenge we assume a modification of generalized label shift (GLS) ~\citep{tachet2020domain} which we call \textit{confounded shift}.
 Confounded shift does not assume that the confounding variable(s) are identically distributed in the source and target domains, or that the covariates are identically distributed in the source and target domains.
-Rather, it assumes that there exists an adaptation $g(X)$ from source covariates to target covariates such that the target's conditional distribution of covariates given confounders is equal to that of the adapted-source's conditional distribution.
-However, we do not assume that the adapted-source's covariates and target's covariates have the same distribution.
+Rather, it assumes that there exists an adaptation from target covariates to source covariates such that the source's conditional distribution of covariates given confounders is equal to that of the adapted-target's conditional distribution.
+However, we do not assume that the adapted-target's covariates and source's covariates have the same distribution.

-In the rest of the paper, we provide a framework for adapting the source to the target, based on minimizing the expected divergence between target and adapted-source conditional distributions, i.e. conditioning on the confounding variables.
-We examine three different divergence functions, the forward-KL divergence, the reverse-KL divergence, and the maximum mean discrepancy (MMD).

-Furthermore, using this framework we provide concrete implementations based on the assumption that the source-vs-target batch effect is ``simple'' while the relationship between covariates and confounder is potentially complex.
-Therefore, we restrict the adaptation to be linear, and potentially even a diagonal matrix.
-Meanwhile, we consider both simple (multivariate linear Gaussian) and complex (Gaussian Process and sampling-based) estimators for the conditional distribution of the covariates given the confounder(s).
-We make this assumption because our method is intended to adapt structured input data, such as biometric sensor outputs, genomic sequencing data, and financial market data, where batch effects are typically simple, while the input-output mapping is often nonlinear.
-We are not, for example, attempting to adapt an image classification model from photographic inputs to hand-drawn inputs, which is a motivating example for much recent work on domain adaptation.
+In the rest of the paper, we describe and empirically evaluate the ConDo framework for adapting the target to the source, based on minimizing the expected divergence between adapted-target and source conditional distributions, i.e. conditioning on the confounding variables.
+We show how to compute the expectation with respect to a prior distribution over the confounders, and for the prior we propose an estimator of the product of the source and target confounder distributions.
+We propose using the Gaussian reverse Kullback–Leibler divergence (KLD) and the maximum mean discrepancy (MMD) as divergence functions.
+Furthermore, using this framework we provide concrete implementations based on the assumption that the source-vs-target batch effect is ``simple''.
+In particular, we restrict the adaptation to be affine, or even location-scale (i.e. with a rotation representable by a diagonal matrix).
+This assumption is especially intended to adapt structured data, such as biometric sensor outputs, genomic sequencing data, and financial market data, where domain shifts are typically simple, yet where the input-output mapping is often nonlinear.
+We are not, in this paper, attempting to enable an image classification model for photographs to be adapted to hand drawnings, though we hope our framework can be extended to such nonlinear transformations.